MrOkiDoki/SharpNetworking/README.md

 Every Client has knowladge about other clients.
-Server sends other knowns clients to new client when it connects.
+Server sends other known clients to new client when it connects.

 Have fun ^^